sainipiyush05/plot_price_prediction/README.md

 ## ✨ Features

-✅ **Data Preprocessing** – Cleans and prepares the dataset for analysis
+✅ **Data Preprocessing** – Cleans and prepares the dataset for analysis.
 ✅ **Exploratory Data Analysis (EDA)** – Provides insights into data distributions and relationships
 ✅ **Model Training** – Utilizes machine learning algorithms to predict plot prices
 ✅ **Model Evaluation** – Assesses model performance using metrics like RMSE and R²